rajesh4b8/golang-learn-003/README.md

   - src/: location of Go source code (for example, .go, .c, .g, .s).
   - pkg/: location of compiled package code (for example, .a).
   - bin/: location of compiled executable programs built by Go.

+### Assignment 2

+- Shuffle the cards after creating a deck